Brian Samuel Epstein was a British music entrepreneur who managed the Beatles from 1962 until his death in 1967.

 Brian Epstein left the meeting optimistic, but Martin "wasn't knocked out at all" by the "lousy tape".

-Brian Epstein was aware the Beatles had discussed replacing Pete but hoped it would not happen, and he was not fond at this point of Starr.
+Brian Epstein was aware the Beatles had discussed replacing Pete but hoped it would not happen, as he was not yet fond of Starr.

 Brian Epstein agonised about the decision, asking the Cavern's disc jockey Bob Wooler if it were a good idea.